-Katya Elise Henry Flashes Practically Bare Booty In Stunning, New Slideshow
+Katya Elise Henry Flashes Practically Bare Booty In Stunning New Slideshow

 On Friday evening, the noted curve queen ignited the platform with a pair of pictures in which she had been snapped from behind in an ultra-revealing thong bikini set.
 While she stopped just short of appearing nude, the skimpy ensemble covered next to nothing across the sexy spread.

-Henry captioned the post by seemingly referencing her own, natural beauty, writing “organic” and “home grown.”
+Henry captioned the post by seemingly referencing her own natural beauty.

 In short order, fans were double-tapping her latest upload at a breakneck pace, racking up more than 200,000 likes in less than three hours.
-They also descended upon the comments section en masse to praise the provocative pictorial.
+They also descended upon the comments section en masse to praise the pictorial.

-“Best booty on the gram,” declared one devotee.
+“Best booty on the gram,” one devotee declared.
 “No doubt. [heart-eye emoji]”

-“That wedgie pull is everything,” wrote a second fan in reference to Henry’s garment adjustment in one of the photos.
+“That wedgie pull is everything,” a second fan wrote, in reference to Henry’s garment adjustment in one of the photos.

-“Looking like a double wide surprise,” added a third admirer.
+“Looking like a double wide surprise,” a third admirer added.
 “GAW DAYUM.”

-“Omgshhh you did it on this shot..SIMPLY AMAZING,” exclaimed a fourth follower.
+“Omgshhh you did it on this shot..SIMPLY AMAZING,” a fourth follower exclaimed.

-Both photos found the camera positioned behind Henry and shooting at an upward angle, which emphasized her hypnotizing hindquarters.
+Both photos featured the camera positioned behind Henry and shooting at an upward angle, which emphasized her hindquarters.
 However, the first slide also offered sneak peeks at her fabulous front-side assets.

-The Minneapolis, Minnesota native struck a pose with her upper body twisting slightly to her right in the picture.
+The Minneapolis, Minnesota, native struck a pose with her upper body twisting slightly to her right in the picture.
 As a result, she lit up the frame by showing significant sideboob; a small portion of her picturesque face could also be seen due to the twist.

-Still, it was her delectable derrière that took top honors, as it was left totally bare save for the ultra-thin black string and tiny, neon green patch that composed her thong.
-Thanks to the proximity of the camera to its subject, every curve and contour of her plus-sized posterior could be seen with a high level of detail in the shot.
+Still, it was her delectable derrière that took top honors, as it was left totally bare save for the ultra-thin black string and tiny neon green patch that composed her thong.
+Thanks to the proximity of the camera to its subject, every curve and contour of her plus-sized posterior was seen with a high level of detail in the shot.

 In the second snap, Henry was caught in a close-up as she teased her 8 million followers by pulling her thong out from between her cheeks with both index fingers.
 All the while, her thick upper thighs and the gym-honed musculature of her back were also pleasingly exhibited.